-Want to feel strong, burn energy more efficiently, enhance bone and heart health all while boosting your mood?
-Try this….
+Want to feel strong, burn energy more efficiently, and enhance bone and heart health all while boosting your mood?

-If you are looking to burn energy more efficiently, enhance bone and heart health, boost your mood and feel strong and confident, then add strength training into your weekly routine.
+If you are looking to burn energy more efficiently, enhance bone and heart health, boost your mood, and feel strong and confident, then add strength training to your weekly routine.

 Importantly, the benefits of strength training extend beyond just the muscles and are experienced throughout the entire body.

 As we age, lean muscle mass naturally diminishes.
 Strength training preserves and enhances muscle mass helping you to become stronger.
 Gaining strength promotes physical capability, which helps make everyday tasks easier, like carrying heavy groceries or laundry baskets, walking upstairs, opening food jars, working around the house or garden, or playing with the kids.

 Muscles are more metabolically efficient than fat; meaning they burn more calories than fat tissue, even at rest.
 What’s more, your metabolic rate is increased up to 72 hours after a strength training session, so you continue to burn more energy hours, and even days, after your workout.
 Consistent strength training helps transform your body and supports weight loss or weight maintenance.